-The project was funded under a Research Acculturation Collaborative Effort (RACE) grant (grant number RACE/F2/SS/UMT/10/56023).
-We would like to thank the Ministry of Higher Education, the Ministry of Health, the Universiti Malaysia Terengganu and the participants.
+The study was funded under a Research Acculturation Collaborative Effort (RACE) research grant (grant number: RACE/F2/SS/UMT/10/56023).
+We would like to thank the Ministry of Higher Education, Ministry of Health Malaysia, Universiti Malaysia Terengganu, and the participants of this research.